abelgoodwin1988/coloradomormonchorale/README.md

-# Colorado Mormon Chorale Webapp
+# Colorado Saints Chorale and Orchestra Webapp

-The public repo for the build of the coloradomormonchorale.org application
+The public repo for the build of the coloradosaintschorale.org application

 ## Getting Started